nallen0/GeneLab-SPOKE/1_Cypher_query_basics.md

 # General
 The following block has three `call{}` statements.
-In the first two we use the experimental data from GLDS to find upregulated genes and protiens.
+In the first two we use the experimental data from GLDS to find upregulated genes and proteins.
 In the third we use these in conjucnction with the SPOKE reference network to map out the actual steps of mRNA transcription and protein translation and their connection to known diseases.

 ## Defining the database
 In each call statement `USE` defines the database to search. `compositenasa.glds` holds the imported datasets from glds. `compositenasa.human` holds the a complete version of the SPOKE network.